 Where will the majority of this population decide to live?
 Economists seem to think it will be in warm places.
-This is a critical question for many reasons, one of them confronts an enormous labor shortage expected to begin around 2025.
-Perhaps the most compelling policy question involves the demands of this population for elder care services in relation to the quality of its provision in the market place.
+This is a critical question for many reasons.
+One of them confronts an enormous labor shortage expected to begin around 2025.
+Perhaps the most compelling policy question involves the demands of this population for elder care services concerning the quality of its provision in the market place.
 This affects everything.

-Knowing how this population will decide to live also goes a long way toward knowing where it can be made to work and be well received.
+Knowing how this population will decide to live also goes a long way toward knowing where it can work and be well received.
 In order of preference, the following answers are probably accurate:

 - living the same way we always have since we settled here until we drop dead, or

-- seek a village-like setting with easy access to my favorite recreation — theater, movies, dining, and health sports such as running, cycling, and golf or tennis, or just name it.
+- seek a village-like setting with easy access to my favorite recreation — theater, movies, dining, and health sports such as running, cycling, golf or tennis, or name it.

-- be living with the children in their house as they or we become caregiver or receiver
+- Be living with the children in their house as they or we become caregivers or receiver

 - find ourselves in elder care or nursing facility/hospice eventually.

-One way to resolve the conflicts of prediction is to define the cohorts of the population by the 2050 geography of megaregions from Brookings and work back now.
+One way to resolve the conflicts of prediction is to define the population’s cohorts by the 2050 geography of megaregions from Brookings and work back to now.
 Say it is 2020 – you have thirty-years to arrange policy and resources.
-If the math for you is less than that now, you already in trouble.

 Planners and developers know the analysis well.
-Work in the context of the above categories and then modify a carefully selected, yet thin wash of possible local development sites with existing services density or links to dense parts are probable.
+Work in the context of the above categories and then modify a carefully selected yet thin wash of possible local development sites with existing services density or links to dense parts are probable.
 The question of where is then partially resolved.
-It is least risky to recognize high demand potential regressed to the mean of less predictable costs including displacement events associated with the climate change crises, including COVID-19.
-The choices also involve a very broad landscape of existing housing, large to small retail districts, office parks, and industrial areas.
-All of the megaregions will require analysis of the historically contrived organization of municipal boundaries with rapidly changing demographic characteristics.
+It is least risky to recognize high demand potential regressed to the mean of less predictable costs, including displacement events associated with the climate change crises, including COVID-19.
+The choices also involve a broad landscape of existing housing, large to small retail districts, office parks, and industrial areas.
+All of the megaregions will require analysis of the historically contrived municipal boundaries organization with rapidly changing demographic characteristics.